-With climate catastrophe, nuclear holocaust, runaway inequality, and the collapse of democracy breathing down our necks, only progressive politicians seem to offer solutions that ascend to the challenge.
-So, here’s my comprehensive list of the most progressive political candidates of 2020, beginning with progressive presidential candidates.
+With climate catastrophe, nuclear holocaust, runaway inequality, and the collapse of democracy breathing down our necks, only the most progressive candidates offer solutions that ascend to the challenge.
+So, here’s my comprehensive revolutionary Progressive Candidates 2020 list, beginning with progressive presidential candidates.
 All contenders within the pages of this list are ultimate progressives.
 With no fooling around, they meet BOTH the following criteria:

-How may we evaluate a candidate’s freedom from Big Money?
+But how may we discern a candidate’s genuine freedom from Big Money?
 First, he or she refuses to accept corporate PAC money.
 They also abstain from fund-raising dinners and events that target wealthy individuals or special interest groups (a practice called “bundling”).
-They certainly do not consult with Wall Street executives before launching a political campaign.
-And they have a record that shows fund-raising behaviors that are consistent with professed values — for at least one previous election cycle, if an incumbent.
+Nor do they consult with Wall Street executives before launching a political campaign.
+And their fund-raising record is consistent with a “No Big Money” policy — for at least one previous election cycle if an incumbent.
 (See OpenSecrets.)

 Medicare for All: Full Support

-Full support of Medicare for All is considered to be the “litmus test” of genuine progressive politicians.
+Full support of Medicare for All is the “litmus test” for genuine progressive politicians.
 Many (so-called) progressives claim they support it, but how can we tell if they’re sincere?

-First, take note of the difference in meaning between phrases like “health care for all,” “access to affordable health care,” “pubic option,” “protecting the ACA,” or making incremental “steps toward” some kind of universal health care — compared to clear-cut support for Medicare for All.
+First, take note of the difference in meaning between phrases like “healthcare for all,” “access to affordable healthcare,” “pubic option,” “protecting the ACA,” or making incremental “steps toward” some kind of universal healthcare — compared to a clear-cut, declarative statement that supports Medicare for All.
 The substitute phrases always indicate a watered-down version of Medicare for All.

-Second, in the real deal, Medicare for All eliminates insurance companies from our health care system.
 Because health care is a human right, and need, its provision is incompatible with a free-market business model.
-For, when it comes to buying health insurance, what choice does the consumer really have?
-Without it, you face great risk of disability and/or early death.
-The health insurance industry actually serves a captive market.
-Medicare for All ends this dilemma.
+What choice does the healthcare customer really have?
+You need to buy insurance; without it, you face far greater risk of permanent disability and/or premature death.
+In truth, the private, for-profit health insurance industry serves a captive market, not a free market.

-Progressive presidential candidates are featured right here, on the hub page of the list.
-To see which progressive candidates are running for U.S. Senate or House of Representatives, as well as state Senate or House seats, scroll to the state links below.
+Revolutionary, unbought, progressive presidential candidates are featured right here, on this hub page of the 2020 candidates list.
+To see progressives running for U.S. Senate or U.S. House of Representatives, as well as State Senate or State House/Assembly, scroll to the state links below.

-A brief platform summary lets you quickly see the full range of policies that a candidate supports.
-For more detail, click on a candidate’s name in order to link to his or her campaign website.
+Each candidate entry allows you quickly grasp which policies are top-priority.
+For more details, simply click on a candidate’s name in order to link to his or her campaign website.

-This list is a living document.
-Check back often.
+This Progressive Candidates 2020 list is a living document.
 Until the 2020 election takes place, it will be frequently updated.

 Roland Arango for President